chee/eleventy-plugin-solid/readme.md

 - layouts are unsupported
-- as the components are all rendered up front (so we can get the data export early), it's not possible to selectively decide if a specific file should have hydration
+- as the components are all rendered up front (so we can get the data export early), it's not possible to selectively decide if a specific template should be hydrated

 ## thanks